-No two projects seeking approval will be the same, therefore the Commission recognizes that the timing of application submission may vary.
-However, the Commission expects that the project in any submitted application will be far enough through the development process to fulfill the minimum criteria identified in AB 194.
+The timing of application submission may vary, but the Commission expects that the project in any submitted application will be far enough through the development process to fulfill the minimum criteria identified in AB 194.
 For example, the project should be developed enough for the application to include quantifiable evidence of the corridor performance improvement to be provided from the toll facility, a project initiation document, and a realistic and comprehensive funding plan for the project.

 Applicants are encouraged to discuss developing proposals with the Commission prior to submittal.
-Commission staff will work with applicants to help inform the nature of what information to include in the application in order to comprehensively address the requirements set forth in these guidelines.
+Commission staff will perform a preliminary review of each conceptual application to determine whether the application appears to comprehensively address the requirements set forth in these guidelines.
+Applications that appear incomplete will be returned to the applicant for revision.

 The Commission does not intend to unduly delay any project through the application process.
-Therefore, upon receipt of a toll facility application, the Commission will do its best to place the application on its agenda when the Commission office receives the application at least 45 days prior to the meeting.
-This commitment is not a guarantee but a statement of intention, and may vary based on many factors, such as the complexity or completeness of the application, the need for additional review by outside consultants, or the timing of the next Commission meeting.
+Therefore, upon receipt of a comprehensive toll facility application, the Commission will place the application on its agenda when the Commission office receives the application at least 45 days prior to the meeting.
+This commitment is not a guarantee but a statement of intention, and may vary based on many factors, such as the complexity or completeness of the application, or the timing of the next Commission meeting.